 Condition Detection

-Tags are assigned based on ticket, customer, and/or contract attributes.
-Conditions can be linked at will.ExampleLinking conditions for customer inquiries for marketing purposes:
+Tags are assigned based on ticket, customer and/or contract attributes.
+Conditions can be combined as desired.ExampleCombination of conditions for customer concerns for marketing purposes:

 AI and Condition Detection